VeeamHub/powershell/BR-Configure-Veeam/README.md

     EXAMPLE - PS C:\>configure_veeam.ps1 -ClearVBRConfig

 ## config.json Breakdown
 All of the variables are configured in the config.json file.
-Nothing is required to be changed in the main depply script.
+Nothing is required to be changed in the main configure script.

     {
         "LinuxRepo": {